LambdaGaming/Scripts/README.md

  Generates mapcycle.txt files for GoldSrc and Source engine multiplayer games.
 It reads all .bsp files in the current directory and adds them to the mapcycle.txt file in a random order.
 Half-Life 1 singleplayer maps are ignored.
 Requires Python 2.5+ or any Python 3 version.

 ## [Minecraft Cleanup Utility](scripts/MinecraftCleanup.py)
- Scans for log files from Minecraft Java Edition and Technic Launcher, and removes any that are found.
+ Cleans up log files from the Minecraft Launcher, Technic Launcher, and Prism Launcher.
 Will also delete unused versions of Minecraft Java Edition that aren't found in the version_manifest_v2.json file.
-You can launch the script with the -y parameter to bypass the prompts.
 Requires Python 3.6+.

 ## [Cleanup Unused Gmod Server Addons](scripts/ServerGMACleanup.py)
  Removes unused downloaded GMA files from Garry's Mod dedicated servers, similarly to the menu_cleanup command on the client.
 References to removed addons are also removed from the appworkshop_4000.acf file to avoid issues downloading them again in the future.
 The script will prompt for a workshop collection ID and path to the server, but they can also be passed as parameters.
 The specified workshop collection __must__ be public; any other visibility setting will not work.
 Requires Python 3.6+ and the humanfriendly, requests, and vdf modules.